 If your regular audience is made out of young people, you should turn to the top records of the year.
 Music is a great tool for stores to dictate how fast (or slow) people buy.

 The scent is also important.
 Make sure to display products correctly and to keep them all fresh.
 Nobody wants to go grocery shopping in a store where something doesn’t smell quite right.

 Also, everything needs to be spotless!
-Sometimes customers accidentally stumble upon shelves which can make soda bottles or other liquids fall on the floor.
+Sometimes customers accidentally stumble upon shelves that can make soda bottles or other liquids fall on the floor.
 This can ruin the shopping experience of another shopper.